MooersLab/pymolsnips/README.md

 Restart <em>CudaText</em> to see the changes.
 When editing snippets or plugins in <b>CudaText</b> you can also update them by going to <b>Plugins --> Addons Manager --> Update</b>.

-*CudaText* allows you to edit mirrored sites for uniform editing.
+<em>CudaText</em> allows you to edit mirrored sites for uniform editing.
 The animation below shows how to edit one mirror location and travel to the other mirrored sites by hitting the Tab key.

 <p align="center"><img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/cudatextMirror.gif"></p>